rexey3s/octopress/source/_posts/2014-09-15-how-to-build-this-blog.markdown

 date: 2014-09-15 13:19:42 +0700
 comments: true
 categories: [Tutorials, Octopress]
+contents: [Introduction, Jekyll Installation, Octopress Installation, Customize your blog, Deploy to GitHub pages, Create a new post]
-tags: [jekyll, octopress, bootstrap3, octostrap3, github, gh-page]
+tags: [jekyll, octopress, bootstrap3, octostrap3, github, github-page]
 ---

+### Introduction

 >It's been a month since I knew about GitHub Page and Jekyll - 2 terrific  things which powered this blog.
 But until last week, I've just figured out [Octopress](http://octopress.org/) - a blogging framework for hackers - which is framework that helps making your pesonal blog or site become easier.
-And one of the most awesome thing that I love them is they are all free !.
+And one of the most important reason that I love them is they are all free!

 >In this tutorial, I'll show you how to build a blog using Octopress.
 If you have already known about Jekyll, I suggest you should take a look on Octopress.
 Unless you have, you don't need to know much about Jekyll because Octopress will handle it for you.

 First of all, we need to install and config a lot,but  I'll try to make it simple.

-<h3>Jekyll Installation</h3>
+### Jekyll Installation

 To whom still don't know, [Jekyll](http://jekyllrb.com/docs/home/) is a static site generator which helps you generate your site's or blog's contents ( usually written in Markdown) into static contents (e.g., html, css and javascript).
 In addition, [GitHub Pages](https://pages.github.com/) have been using [Jekyll](http://jekyllrb.com/) as their pages generator , so everything you write in Jekyll will easily host on Github.

-<h4>Requirements</h4>
+#### Requirements

 * [**Ruby >= 1.9**](http://www.ruby-lang.org/en/downloads/) - Read [this](https://gorails.com/setup) if you don't have Ruby installed
 * [**RubyGems**](http://rubygems.org/pages/download)
 * **Linux, Unix or MacOS**

-<h4>Install via RubyGem</h4>
+#### Install via RubyGem

 ``` sh ~/
 $ gem install jekyll
 ```